 Use Android's Built-in Battery Optimization:

 Android offers built-in battery optimization features that allow you to restrict background activity for individual apps.
 To access these settings, go to Settings > Battery > Battery Optimization.
 Here, you can see a list of apps and choose whether to allow them to run unrestricted, optimized, or restricted.
 Selecting "Optimized" or "Restricted" can significantly reduce background activity and improve battery life.
-Experimenting with different settings for different apps is key.
-Apps that you frequently use and need to receive real-time updates may benefit from being allowed to run unrestricted.
-However, apps that you rarely use or don't need to receive constant updates from should be set to "Optimized" or "Restricted."
+In practice, experimenting with different settings for different apps is key.
+Think about it: apps that you frequently use and need to receive real-time updates may benefit from being allowed to run unrestricted.
+Even so, apps that you rarely use or don't need to receive constant updates from should be set to "Optimized" or "Restricted."
 This simple step can have a dramatic impact on your phone's battery life and performance.

 -